 ABA Death Penalty Due Process Review Project – 15th Anniversary: Established in 2001, the Project strives to meaningfully implement the ABA’s policy calling for a suspension of executions until jurisdictions administer death penalty cases fairly and impartially.

 FJE Annual Fund: A yearly giving opportunity to provide unrestricted charitable support on behalf an array of ABA public service and educational programs having an impact where we live and practice.

-The mission of the ABA Fund for Justice and Education (FJE).
-The FJE was created to accept gifts and grants to support the ABA’s public service work.
+The mission of the ABA Fund for Justice and Education (FJE) is to develop and provide financial resources that advance the public service and educational endeavors of the American Bar Association.
 The FJE qualifies as an exempt fund under Section 501(c)(3) of the Internal Revenue Code, and all contributions to the FJE are tax deductible to the full extent allowed by law.